Kriesse/urbanraum/_classes/physical-theatre.md

 description_en: |
   Drop-ins are welcome again from november on!

-  AFTER FUTURE |  Performance Project  |  Starting on 3rd of September
-  In September & October, the performance project AFTER FUTURE is taking place in the frame of the regular Physical Theatre course.
-During these two months, drop-in won’t be possible.

-  INFO & REGISTRATION for the project AFTER FUTURE: https://physicaltheatre-collactive.net/

-  ///

   In this Physical Theatre course we explore and experiment with the diversity of possibilities of contemporary theatre: between playfulness and depth, collective arrangement and inner experience, vitality and form, etc. Theatre, dance or performance?
 We propose a hybrid training where boundaries become blurred and where the body is at the centre.
 The training aims to reflect the reality of contemporary stages and nowadays creative processes.